Tschonitsch/fzf/README.md

 # FZF Package & Utility Scripts for Arch Linux

-A small collection of `fzf`-powered helper scripts for Arch Linux to
+A collection of `fzf`-powered helper scripts for Arch Linux to
 simplify:

 -   Repository package installation